PART ONE - PART TWO - PART THREE - PART FOUR

 In addition to the tape releases on VHS and Beta, this new wave of Cartoon Moviestars also offered a few new laserdisc releases.
 Bugs & Daffy: The Wartime Cartoons was given a laserdisc release, while older Cartoon Moviestars collections were combined to create new single-disc laserdiscs.
 The Bugs! and Elmer! videos became the Bugs! & Elmer! laserdisc, while Daffy! and Porky! became (what else?)
 Daffy! & Porky!

 The rest of 1989 saw an interesting mix of other releases from different sides.
-In July Warner Home Video issued the theatrical compilation movie Daffy Duck's Quackbusters on VHS, Beta, and laserdisc--becoming the studio's best-selling Looney Tunes title since the Golden Jubilee line.
+In July Warner Home Video issued the theatrical compilation movie Daffy Duck's Quackbusters on VHS, Beta, and laserdisc in part to cash in on the theatrical release of Columbia's Ghostbusters II--becoming the studio's best-selling Looney Tunes title since the Golden Jubilee line.
 But perhaps the most unique release came in October with the 45-minute video Cartoons for Big Kids released not by MGM/UA but instead by the newly formed Turner Home Entertainment.
 Capitalizing on the newfound adult appreciation of classic theatrical animation in the wake of last year's blockbuster Who Framed Roger Rabbit, Leonard Maltin wrote, produced, and hosted this look at some of the supposed racier shorts produced during the Golden Age of Hollywood--or at least those in the Turner library.
 Two Looney Tunes cartoons--The Big Snooze and The Great Piggy Bank Robbery--were included, as were the MGM Tex Avery shorts King-Size Canary and Red Hot Riding Hood.
 Cartoons for Big Kids became so popular that Image Entertainment would issue a laserdisc edition in 1992.

 The Looney Tunes characters, however, made perhaps their most watched home video showing that November, as Bugs and Daffy returned as Warner Bros.
 Collection catalog salesmen at the start of Warner's Batman video.
 A slightly retouched and redubbed version of the original 1988 trailer (and now featuring Jeff Bergman providing the voices of Bugs and Daffy for the first time), the animated ad appeared on all 13.5 million VHS and Beta copies that were shipped to retailers.
 With Batman setting a record of 9.8 million rentals in its first two weeks of release--and with video stores, grocery stores, discount stores, toy stores, and music stores all clearing shelf space to sell the in-demand blockbuster direct to consumers--it was clear that wherever the Caped Crusader went, Bugs and Daffy were going to follow.